 How to get there

-Although the Stadio Olimpico di Grande Torino is good accessible by car, the parking space in the immediate surroundings is not that good.
-We advise to leave your car at parking lot Caio Mario, from where you can take the tram (line 4 or line 10).
-These leave at both sides of the parking area, and bring you in just five minutes to the stadium.
+Although the Stadio Olimpico di Grande Torino is well accessible by car, the parking space in the immediate surroundings is not that great.
+We advise you to leave your car at parking lot Caio Mario, from where you can take the tram (line 4 or line 10).
+These leave at both sides of the parking area, and bring you to the stadium in just five minutes.

-Also from the city centre the tram is the best way: tram 4 passes both the central Piazza San Carlo and train station Torino Porta Nuova.
+If you're coming from the city centre, then the tram is also your best friend.
+Tram 4 passes both the central Piazza San Carlo and train station Torino Porta Nuova.

 Images: Shutterstock, BSR Agency